All Energy Solar

 How do I read my Xcel Energy utility billing statement with solar?

-On the Xcel billing statement, the first 4 row chart records the specific amount of energy from Xcel and the energy from you to Xcel.
-Remember this is only the amount you buy and sell.
-This does not reflect the total amount of home consumption or the total amount of solar production.
+On the Xcel billing statement, the first 4-row chart records the specific amount of energy from Xcel and the energy from you to Xcel.
+Remember, this is only the amount you buy and sell.
+It does not reflect the total amount of home consumption or the total amount of solar production.

-These amounts are netted out because either you’ve purchased more, or sold more energy in this time frame.
-One will always be zero.
-This is then reflected in the electricity charges as either a bill you owe Xcel, or credits they allot to your billing statement.
-Many times these are applied to the remaining amounts due, or carried over to the next month.
-If credits in your favor are larger than $25 worth, a check may be sent to you for that amount.
+This is then reflected in the electricity charges as either a bill you owe Xcel or credits they allot to your billing statement.
+Many times these are applied to the remaining amounts due or carried over to the next month.
+If credits in your favor are larger than $25 worth, a check will be sent to you for that amount.
+If you opted for a bill credit instead of receiving a check, those credits will roll over to the next month’s bill.

-On a subsequent page of the Xcel billing statement, there is a 2 row chart that is for your production meter.
-This may be listed as ‘DG” (for distributed generated) or “Prod meter” (for production meter).
+If your system includes a production meter (required if you are participating in Solar*Rewards), on a subsequent page of the Xcel billing statement, there is a 2-row chart that is for your production meter.
+This may be listed as “DG” (for distributed generated) or “Prod meter” (for production meter).

-This meter reports the total amount of solar production.
+Your production meter reports the total amount of solar production.
 This number will be approximate to the total solar reported on your solar monitoring platform.
-This is where Xcel will calculate the yearly SolarRewards rebate.
+This is how Xcel will calculate the yearly Solar*Rewards rebate.

 I just bought a house with solar panels, what do I do next?

 Congratulations on your new home purchase and bonus solar panels!
-Hopefully, the previous owner has already contacted us to let us know a change in ownership is occurring, but even so, the first thing to do is to contact us at All Energy Solar, and we can assist with the transfer of ownership both within our organization and your utility company.
+Hopefully, the previous owner has filled you in on what utility company to speak with to get net metering applied to your account, and the transfer of any applicable rebates.
+After that, you can contact us at All Energy Solar, and we can assist with the transfer of ownership both within our organization and your utility company.
 Please fill out a service request ticket if you have purchased a home with an All Energy Solar installation.

 What are my warranties?